THE WISE-AGER IS IN

 With partners Artist Trust and the Jini Dellaccio Project, I reserve two Wednesday afternoons a month for conversations with anyone who wants to sign up to talk about whatever’s on your mind.
 We usually meet in person, but I’ve also had great conversations with people in other parts of the country by phone.

 Dates and times.
 I’m available any time listed below that’s not marked “FILLED.”
-Future dates will be posted.
+Additional dates will be posted in the future.

 To sign up just send an email to me at <email@example.com> and note the date and time you’d like.
 If you want, add a phone number and a quick note about what’s on your mind.
 It would be helpful if you put “wise-ager” in the subject line.
 I’d love to talk with you!